DarkoMonzioCompagnoni/Data-analysis-portfolio/README.md

 ### LinkedIn performance dashboard

-I created this Qlik app starting from data downloaded from the [Productsup LinkedIn page](https://www.linkedin.com/company/productsup/), which I am admin of.
-Data were relative to the year 2022.
-Both sheets allow for the date range to be changed and update the charts automatically.
+I created this Qlik using data from the [Productsup LinkedIn page](https://www.linkedin.com/company/productsup/), which I am the administrator of.
+The data was relative to the year 2022, and both sheets allow for the date range to be changed and have the charts automatically update accordingly.

-The first sheet, **LinkedIn dashboard**, shows the followers growth of the Productsup page and brand awareness metrics such as *Page views* and  *Impressions.
-From this sheeet, it's possible to see the number of followers by location, job function, industry, company size, and seniority.
-These audience insights not only tracked the page growth over time, but also helped improving the social media strategy in terms of messaging and posting time.
+The first sheet, the LinkedIn Dashboard, shows the followers growth of the Productsup page as well as various brand awareness metrics, such as *Page Views* and *Impressions*.
+This sheet reveals valuable insights about the page's followers, including their location, job function, industry, company size, and seniority.
+By tracking the page growth over time and analyzing the data, it becomes easier to strategize the messaging and timing of posts in order to maximize the page's reach and improve engagement.

 <p align="center"> <img src="https://github.com/DarkoMonzioCompagnoni/images/blob/main/Qlik%20-%20LinkedIn%20followers%20screenshot.png" width="1000" height="450" /> </p>

-In the second sheet, **Post performance**, the focus moves from the audience to the posts published from the page.
-From the line chart, I learned that posting too frequently resulted in lower impressions for each post and adjusted the strategy accordingly.
-The bar charts at the bottom of the sheet give information on the type of media with the post and the average impressions for each type of media.
+In the second sheet, **Post Performance**, the focus shifts from the page followers to the posts published from the page.
+After studying the line chart, I realized that posting too frequently resulted in lower impressions for each post and quickly adjusted my strategy.
+The bar charts at the bottom of the sheet gave me the insight that posts with videos and polls received higher average impressions, which I leveraged to optimize the LinkedIn strategy.
+Not only did I reduce the frequency of posts, but I also made sure to include more videos and polls to maximize the post impressions.

-Thanks to these insights, I could improve the LinkedIn strategy by prioritizing posts with videos and polls.

 <p align="center"> <img src="https://github.com/DarkoMonzioCompagnoni/images/blob/main/Qlik%20-%20Post%20performance%20screenshot.png" width="1000" height="450" /> </p>